-The game is turn based, so you make a move, then the red clouds make a move.
+The game is turn-based, so you make a move, then the red clouds make a move.
 Your move consists of two steps in any direction, including diagonally and a mix of different directions.
 The red clouds move by only one step, so they are slower than you, but there are a lot of them.

-Please download Niño from the App store and let me know what you think of it.
+Please download Niño from the App Store and let me know what you think of it.

 How to build a game?

-I have used the open source (cross platform) framework Cocos2d-x (version 3.0) for developing Niño.
+I have used the open-source (cross-platform) framework Cocos2d-x (version 3.0) for developing Niño.
 This was the first time that I worked with Cosos2d-x and I liked it very much.
 The API of Cocos2d-x is simple and nice to work with, and the performance of the framework seems good.
 I also liked the fact that I could write the game in c++11, and try out some of the (relatively) new features added to c++.

-I really liked the proces of creating a game and I’m determined to write some new games in the future.
+I really liked the process of creating a game and I’m determined to write some new games in the future.
 Maybe I will participate in some online challenges to create a new game every month, or even create a game a week.